quasarframework/quasar-framework.org/source/guide/writing-quasar-page.md

 ```

 ## HTML
-The Quasar App Pages' HTML is a Vue instance.
+The Quasar App Page HTML represents a Vue instance template.
 Read more about the [Build System](/guide/quasar-build-system.html#HTML_Files) to understand.

 ## CSS
 Notice that all CSS files have the *.styl* extension.
-This is because you can use  Stylus (with NIB).
+This is because you can use Stylus (with NIB extension).
 Read more about the [Build System](/guide/quasar-build-system.html) to understand.

 ## Assets
 Place all your page assets (images, fonts, ...) inside the `/pages/*page-name*/assets/` folder.